-GR8NET by default boots in mapper mode 0, however if you use GR8NET in mapper mode 8 configuration (512K+512K+Nextor+YM2413) you may override target mapper type by CALLNETTGTMAP command, and then save setting using CALLNETSAVE.
-But be aware that in mapper mode 8 GR8NET RAM buffers are limited to 512K only, and you will have to boot in mapper mode 0 to perform specific actions (e.g. update flash firmware of the adapter).
-To skip adapter re-initialization, press and hold arrow down key after machine reset and during adapter initialization, and it will forcefully boot in default mapper mode 0.
+GR8NET by default boots into mapper mode 0.
+It is possible to override it and request GR8NET to automatically reboot into other mapper mode 8-14 using NETTGTMAP command.
+After changing the setting, do not forget to save it using NETSAVE.
+Be aware that in composite mapper modes 8-14 GR8NET RAM buffers are limited to 512K only, and you will have to boot in mapper mode 0 to perform specific tasks (e.g. update firmware of the adapter).
+To skip target mapper re-initialization, press and hold arrow down key after machine reset and during adapter initialization, and it will forcefully boot in default mapper mode 0.